-With Ebstein’s anomaly of the tricuspid valve, some blood “leaks” back into the right atrium because the valve doesn’t close completely.
-The atrium may become enlarged because of the extra volume of blood; in severe cases, heart failure can result.
+In Ebstein’s anomaly of the tricuspid valve, some blood being pushed into the right ventricle “leaks” back into the right atrium because the valve does not close completely.
+The atrium may become enlarged because of the extra volume of blood; and, in severe cases, heart failure can result.

 Some children with Ebstein’s anomaly of the tricuspid valve also have an atrial septal defect (ASD), a hole in the wall between the two upper chambers of the heart, or other heart defects.

 Ebstein's anomaly of the tricuspid valve can also be associated with problems in the electrical system that controls the heart’s pumping.
 Some children with Ebstein’s anomaly have Wolff-Parkinson-White syndrome, which means there is an extra electrical connection between the upper and the lower chambers of the heart.
-This can lead to an arrhythmia, or an abnormal heartbeat.
+This can lead to an abnormal heartbeat (arrhythmia).

-Ebstein’s anomaly is named after Wilhelm Ebstein, the German physician who was the first to describe it.
+Ebstein’s anomaly is named after Wilhelm Ebstein, the German physician who was the first to describe the condition.

 “Anomaly” means a difference or irregularity.
 In a child born with Ebstein’s anomaly, the tricuspid valve did not form properly during fetal development.
-A normal tricuspid valve has three leaflets, and opens and closes to allow blood to flow from the upper to the lower chamber without going backwards.
+A normal tricuspid valve has three leaflets, which open and close to allow blood to flow from the upper to the lower chamber without going backwards.
 With Ebstein's anomaly, one or two of the three leaflets may be “stuck” to the walls of the right ventricle or the septum (the muscular wall between the heart’s left and right ventricles).
-The valve may be severely malformed and the leaflets may be found to be positioned lower than in a normal heart.
-As a result the right atrium may be larger and the right ventricle smaller than normal.
+The valve may be severely malformed, and the leaflets may be found to be positioned lower than in a normal heart.
+As a result, the right atrium may be larger than normal, and the right ventricle smaller.

 Symptoms of Ebstein's anomaly include some or all of the following: